Skip to main content

 Adding Back Under-Recovered CAM to Get True NOI

 Most financial reporting shows NOI as-billed.
-For internal management and pre-sale diligence, you need to also know theoretical NOI — what NOI would be if every recoverable dollar were actually billed and collected.
+For internal management and pre-sale diligence, you also need to know theoretical NOI: what NOI would be if every recoverable dollar were actually billed and collected.

 True NOI Formula: